project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -discriminator: the discriminator to use for pairing (default: 3840, value between 0 and 4095)
 * -pin: the pin to use for pairing (default: 20202021)
 * -pairingcode: code to use for pairing (-discriminator and -pin will be ignored)
 * -store: the storage location (directory) to use for storing the pairing information (default: .controller-node).
-Ideally use names with "." at the beginning.Delete the directory or provide an alternative name to reset the controller
+Ideally use names with "." at the beginning.
+Delete the directory or provide an alternative name to reset the controller
 * -clearstorage: the storage location will be reset on start of the process

 ## Development on basis of the examples